 The negative impact on the Performance Class from which the resource is taken is projected not to cause a Performance Objective violation and a positive impact is projected for the Performance Class that gets better access to resources

-The Performance Class from which the resource is taken is less critical to your business than the Performance Class being helped
+The Performance Class from which the resource is taken is lower ranked, and thus less critical to your business, than the Performance Class being helped

-If the resource bottleneck can be resolved in multiple ways, then Oracle Database QoS Management recommends an action that results in the highest overall performance gain.
+If the resource bottleneck can be resolved in multiple ways, then Oracle Database QoS Management recommends an action that is projected to improve the performance of the highest ranked Performance Class that is violating its objective.
 You can also view the alternative recommendations generated by Oracle Database QoS Management and see whether the action was recommended for implementation.
 For example, one possible solution to resolving a bottleneck on the CPU resource is to demote the Consumer Group associated with the Performance Class that is using the CPU the most.
 By limiting access to the CPU for the work requests in this Performance Class, the work requests in the other Performances Classes for that database get a larger share of the CPU time.
 However, Oracle Database QoS Management might decide not to recommend this action because the gain in response time for the target Performance Class is too small.

-The analysis data for a recommendation includes the projected change in response time for each Performance Class, the projected change in the Performance Satisfaction Metric (PSM) for each Performance Class, and the reason this action is chosen among other alternative actions, as shown in Figure 1-5.
-In this example, if you implement the recommended action, Oracle Database QoS Management predicts that the
+The analysis data for a recommendation include the projected change in response time for each Performance Class, the projected change in the Performance Satisfaction Metric (PSM) for each Performance Class, and the reason this action is chosen among other alternative actions, as shown in Figure 1-7.
+In this example, if you implement the recommended action, then Oracle Database QoS Management predicts that the

-sales cart Performance Class, which has the highest ranking, will have an improvement in response time from 0.00510 seconds for call to 0.00426 seconds for call, which equates to an 11.6% gain in its PSM.
-The other Performance Classes are not effected by the change because they use a different server pool.
+sales cart Performance Class, which has the highest ranking, will have an improvement in response time from 0.00510 seconds for database requests to 0.00426 seconds, which equates to an 11.6% gain in its PSM.
+The other Performance Classes are not affected by the change because they use a different server pool.

 Oracle Database QoS Management does not implement the recommendations automatically.
+The recommended actions are performed only after the QoS Administrator clicks the Implement button.
 After the Oracle Database QoS Management administrator implements a recommendation, the system performance is reevaluated for the specified settling time before any new recommendations are made.
+You can also configure Enterprise Manager to generate alerts based upon the duration that a Performance Class has not been meeting its objective.

 Consider a system that has two servers in an Online server pool, and two servers in a Back Office server pool.
 The Online server pool hosts two workloads: the